erthe/AoCHD/README.md

 =====

 [application]
-This is main codes I described.
+This directory is having main codes which I described.
 The structure is one of MVC, it's mean this direcotry is containing 'models', 'views', and 'controllers'.This project has been single module, therefore it has just 'default module'.

 [cashe]
 It is used by Smarty(view remdering).

 [data]
-Uploaded files and log or something like that is contained this direcotry.
+Uploaded files and log or something like that are contained this direcotry.

 [library]
 zendframework and smarty's library.
 However, Zend_View_Smarty.php has been added by me.

 [themes]
-CSS, Javascript, Image files, and common html5(header, footer) is here.
+CSS, Javascript, Image files, and common html5(header, footer) are here.

 [tools]
 PHP's common function and utility function has been contained.